An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “And don’t forget the pizza,” Basher said with a grin.
 Everyone laughed.

-“Yeah, right,” Suzy said, shaking her head.
-“And I suppose you want ice cream for afters, do you?”
+“Yeah, right,” Suzy said, hands on hips.
+“And I suppose you want bloody ice cream and shit for afters, yeah?”

 “Hell, yeah!
 And some donuts to dip into it!”